Tharun2104/LeetCode_Problems/README.md

 This repository is a collection of my solutions to LeetCode problems, specifically those related to data structures and algorithms.
 Each problem is solved using Python, and I have included explanations and comments to make the solutions easy to understand.

+## Structure

+The problems are categorized by their topics such as arrays, linked lists, dynamic programming, etc.

+## Contents

+- **Arrays**: Problems related to array manipulation and operations.
+- **Linked Lists**: Problems involving single and doubly linked lists.